python-discord/code-jam-4/README.md

 This is a graphical representation of that calculator you purchase just before an exam.
-The buttons seem to move every time you go to use it and for some reason it seems as though the pi button just doesn't quite mean 'pi'.
+The buttons seem to move every time you go to use it and for some reason it seems as though the tau button just doesn't quite mean 'tau'.

 ## Setup & Installation